By Margaret Magnus

 Fire Prevention Weekend – May 19-20, 2018: Weekend culminates in 95% of fire abatement work needed.
 Attack invasive Spanish thistle and poison oak control.
 Clean and weed gardens.

-Ash Keepsakes – May 25, 2018: Collected ash from heart of Baba’s Tree was placed in keepsake vials, packaged and sent to all donors and volunteers for fiscal year 2017-2018.
+Ash Keepsakes – May 25, 2018: Ash from heart of Baba’s Tree was placed in keepsake vials, packaged and sent to all donors and volunteers for fiscal year 2017-2018.

-Battling the Invasives & Poison Oak – May 2018-Ongoing: Fire makes the landscape particularly susceptible to the return of poison oak and the spread of invasive plants.
-It’s ongoing.
+Battle the Invasives & Poison Oak – May 2018-Ongoing: Fire makes the landscape particularly susceptible to the return of poison oak and the spread of invasive plants.
+Ongoing effort.

 Kyle & Lisa Morrison in Residence – June 1-8, 2018: Kyle & Lisa Morrison stay at Meher Mount to help with recovery and re-opening of Meher Mount.

-Termite Fumigation – June 5-7, 2018: After all wood is replaced in the trellis, Visitor Center/Caretaker Quarters is tented for termites.
+Termite Fumigation – June 5-7, 2018: Discovery of dry rot and termites in outside trellis. to replacing Visitor Center/Caretaker Quarters is tented for termites.

 Pass Fire Abatement Inspection - June 16, 2018: All the weeks of fire abatement work pay off.
 Ventura County Fire Department gives Meher Mount a thumbs up.

-Trellis Repair/Replacement – June 22, 2018: Initial replacement of wood at burned corner leads to discovery of dry rot and termites.
-Additional work required, and new trellis shade covering added.
+Trellis Repair/Replacement – June 22, 2018: Initial replacement of wood at burned corner leads to replacing dry rot.
+New trellis shade covering added.

 Props for Baba’s Tree – June 26, 2018: All the props to support weak limbs of Baba’s Tree are installed.
 Watering continues.